On this page

 operators were promoted is an equal and fair manner, as were

 operators and to the public.

-what we believe operates, and not necessarily what is registered.
+what we believe operated and not necessarily what is registered.

 A positive but

-will only be shown where it is otherwise published (typically pass prices) or
+was shown only where it was otherwise published (typically pass prices) or

 respected and only information supplied to us, or that which is in the

 public domain and unrestricted, was and is used on this site

 up, many operators established their own sites and traveline came into